Closing the gap on Indigenous health

 “COAG has made a commitment to work with Aboriginal and Torres Strait Islander people, and a genuine partnership model is the only way to do it.”

-In its latest annual report, NACCHO, the national body for Aboriginal primary healthcare in Australia, NACCHO chairperson John Singer said good health outcomes starts with the right tools, resources and education,
+In its latest annual report, NACCHO, the national body for Aboriginal primary healthcare in Australia, NACCHO chairperson John Singer emphasised that good health outcomes start with the right tools, resources, and education: